 Pneumococcal disease kills 1.6 million people each year – including 800,000 children under the age of five - and is the leading cause of preventable death worldwide.
 Vaccines are available now to safely and effectively protect children and adults against most pneumococcal infections.
 With increased awareness about this disease, and a commitment to purchase and deliver pneumococcal vaccines to children around the globe, we can save an estimated 5.4 million children’s lives by 2030.

 The PACE Global Leadership Award recognizes governments, individuals and organizations that have championed pneumococcal disease prevention and whose actions have contributed toward public policy advances in vaccine introduction.

-The Pneumococcal Awareness Council of Experts (PACE), a project of Sabin launched in 2006, focuses on pneumococcal disease awareness and prevention and works through a variety of mediums to drive forward pneumococcal awareness and advocacy efforts.
-Working with more than 100 professional medical societies around the globe, PACE informs policymakers about the global threat of pneumococcal disease and works to secure commitments from countries to combat the disease.
+The Pneumococcal Awareness Council of Experts (PACE), a project of Sabin launched in 2006, focused on pneumococcal disease awareness and prevention, and worked through a variety of mediums to drive forward pneumococcal awareness and advocacy efforts.
+Working with more than 100 professional medical societies around the globe, PACE informed policymakers about the global threat of pneumococcal disease and worked to secure commitments from countries to combat the disease.

 Pneumococcal disease is a deadly infectious disease that kills 1.6 million people each year, including 800,000 children under age five.
 Global awareness of this deadly disease, however, remains low.
 Sabin convenes the world’s leading experts in epidemiology and other key public health professionals at regional and country-level symposia, including the Regional Pneumococcal Symposium.
 Developed in collaboration with the World Health Organization (WHO), the Pan American Health Organization (PAHO), the U.S.